aws-observability/application-signals-demo/ai-validator/libs/tests/test-5.script.md

 Click the 'Service operations' button.

-### 5. Search for 'Name = TicketingSystem/FunctionHandler'
+### 5. Search for 'Name = TicketingSystem/LambdaService'

-In the search field under 'Service operations' type 'Name = TicketingSystem/FunctionHandler' and PRESS Enter.
+In the search field under 'Service operations' type 'Name = TicketingSystem/LambdaService' and PRESS Enter.

-### 6. Access a random graph point.
+### 6. Access the graph and open the popup.

-Access a random graph point, PASS in 1 and 4 as a PARAMETERS.
+Access the graph and open the popup, PASS in 1 and 4 as a PARAMETERS.
 Then wait a few seconds.

 **Constraints:**
 - You MUST pass in parameters 1 and 4